dendronhq/dendron-site/vault/dendron.faq.md

 You can use Dendron with existing repositories of markdown notes.

-Open the `Command Palette` in vscode and use the `Dendron: Change Workspace` command.
+Open the `Command Palette` in VS Code and use the `Dendron: Change Workspace` command.
 It will ask you for a folder path as input.

 Dendron will create a `dendron.code-workspace` file in specified directory and then open the workspace (if a workspace file already exists, it will use that).
 It will also create a `root.md` file in that directory if it doesn't exist (currently this is part of the internal working of dendron).